PuglieseA/my-first-webcomponent/SETUP.md

 In the next step you need to create a component. which you want to serve.

 ```
-ng generate component the-webcomponent
+ng generate component the-example
 ```
-> open the "the-component.component.ts" and change the selector to "the-webcomponent" else you will get an error at the runtime
+> open the "the-example.component.ts" and change the selector to "the-example" else you will get an error at the runtime

 Now you can deliver the component as a webcomponent like that: